How will Automation change the future of work?

 In 2003, following the first phases of digital and industrial automation, Autor, Levy and Murname wrote a report on the future of work and came up with a new and different way of looking at it.

 Robots, both digital and industrial, perform tasks not jobs.
 Tasks are a smaller unit of work than a job.
 Therefore a job can include many tasks, some of which are suitable for automation and others not.

 Tasks that robots undertake are best described as routine and non-routine, rather than skilled/unskilled.
 For example, recalculating a complex list of numbers is a skilled task which nonetheless can be automated if it is routine (e.g. with a spreadsheet), whereas cleaning an oven whilst being unskilled is non-routine and therefore harder to automate.

-This shed light on where the job changes were being most affected (and destroyed).
-The top and bottom tiers of jobs were mainly unaffected due to the nature of them being either high value and non-routine through being complex and thought based (top tier), or low value, non-routine for the bottom tier but the middle section was hit hard……..
+This sheds light on where job changes were being most affected (and destroyed).
+The top and bottom tiers of jobs were mainly unaffected due to the nature of them being either high value and non-routine through being complex and thought-based (top tier), or low value, non-routine for the bottom tier but the middle section was hit hard……..

 To read the rest of this hot topic, please enter your email address below